TeAho-logo

 Our role is to bring people together to reduce harm, support healing, and uphold the strength of hapori as they navigate this challenging time.

-Whether you need evidence summaries, co-designed projects, or tailored training on recognising and responding to distress, Te Pūwaha lets you pick one service or combine several to meet your needs.
+Whether you need co-designed projects, tailored training on recognising and responding to wellbeing and distress, or support with reviewing your organisation strategy to wellbeing, Te Pūwaha is here for you.
+Our service lets you pick one intervention or combine several to meet your needs.

 Design your package